 In six days you can fully immerse yourself in one or even two regions in Spain.
 Those looking for something a bit different can choose off-the-beaten-path tours of major cities like Barcelona and Madrid, visiting the Moorish alcázars of Andalusia, and horseback riding to secluded beaches on Menorca.
 The more adventurous could take a road trip to La Mancha, head north into Basque Country for great food and rich culture, and travel up the eastern coast above Barcelona to the stunning Costa Brava.

-A week is enough time to experience the highlights in a couple of different regions of Spain.
-You can sample the legendary cuisine of the Basque Country, laze on Mediterranean beaches, tour Madrid, and enjoy some unique culture in the southern Andalusia region.
+With one week in Spain you can take a fast-paced trip to experience Spain's top cities Barcelona, Madrid & Seville.
+Or dive deeper into one region by sampling the legendary cuisine of the Basque Country, laze on Mediterranean beaches, tour Madrid, or enjoy some unique culture in the southern Andalusia region.
 Below we list five different itineraries that show you how.

 With a week and a day in Spain, you can hit the highlights of two or three different regions.
 That would include stops in the most famous cities in the country like Barcelona and Madrid, plus allow time for island hopping.
 Take a road trip through Andalusia, laze on the beaches of Ibiza, discover the hidden coves of the Costa Brava, and more with these unique itineraries.

 With nine days, you could plan a grand tour of Spain that not only includes Barcelona but lesser-visited locales along the coast.
 The stunning Costa Brava is one option, as are the white sands of the Costa de la Luz, in the Andalusia region.
 You could also take road trips to the north of Spain for a food tour of Basque Country, or south to La Mancha to see the land of Don Quixote.